sbt/sbt-ci-release/readme.md

   staged repository.
 Useful when, for example, also dealing with non-sbt projects to change to `sonatypeReleaseAll`.
 Defaults to `sonatypeBundleRelease` if not provided.
+- (optional) `SONATYPE_HOST`: By default, this plugin is configured to use the legacy Sonatype repository `oss.sonatype.org`.
+If you created a new account on or after February 2021, add this env variable with your sonatype host e.g `s01.oss.sonatype.org`.

 ### GitHub Actions